KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 ## 5. Entropic Deception

-Entropic deception differs from masquerade in that it involves **active orientation concealment** — an entropic field deliberately presenting centropic signatures to penetrate or exploit a centropic field.
+Entropic deception differs from masquerade in that it involves **active orientation concealment** — an entropic field deliberately presenting centropic signatures to apply pressure to or exploit a centropic field.
 Where masquerade is a structural byproduct of acclivous entropy, deception is operative: the field is managing its presentation.

 ### 5.1 Mechanism